ridhwaans/homehost/README.md

 ## Run

-Run `yarn start` in the base directory to start the application
+Run `npm run start-dev` from the base directory to start the application
-The default application port is `5000`
+By default the server port is `5000`, client port is `3000`

 ## Routes